jaz-stripe/click-to-view-demo/README.md

 Setup and run as:
 1. Ensure your (test) Stripe keys are in the file `.env.local`
 2. Install the components as `npm install`
-2. Generate the SSL certs as `npm run generate-cert`
+3. Generate the SSL certs as `npm run generate-cert`
+4. Run the Stripe CLI to forward all webhooks as `stripe listen --forward-to localhost:3000/api/webhooks`
 3. Run the demo locally as `npm run dev`